 Operations Staff and Building

-The WPCA has tripled in the number of customers and infrastructure over the last 15 years, doubled in the last 7-years all with four employees and a small office.
-It also has all responsibility for its finances, including payroll, increasing the work load for its four employees.
-Last year a half-time field staff position was added.
-This year a position a new part-time director was filled with the work load for the volunteer board having increased substantially over the past several years with system growth.
+The WPCA has tripled in the number of customers and infrastructure over the last the last 7-years has doubled all with four employees and a small office.
+The WPCA also has all responsibility for its finances, including payroll, increasing the work load for its four employees.
+In 2016 a half-time field staff position was added.
+In 2018 a position a new part-time director was filled with the work load for the volunteer board having increased substantially over the past several years with system growth.

 Additional revenue from growth has covered the cost of added staff and a vehicle.
-With a part-time Director, the current 285 sqft office space is inadequate.
+With a part-time Director, the 285 sqft office in the Town Hall was inadequate.
 Consequently, the commission contracted for the purchase of an operations center apart from the Town Hall.
-The two-story building will include 2000 sqft of office space, a storage mezzanine and 1000 sqft of unfinished area.
-This will allow all employees to be co-located.
-The office building will be financed with a 25-year mortgage and is projected to add 1.5% to the WPCA budget.
+The two-story building will include 2000 sqft of office space, a storage mezzanine and 1000 sqft of field office area.
+This now allows all employees to be co-located.
+The office building is financed with a 25-year mortgage and is projected to add 1.5% to the WPCA budget.
 This expense also will be absorbed by the increase in the number of customers especially in the Town Center District.

 Several significant capital improvement projects were undertaken.

-- A project at Rollingwood, went through the approval process, was put out to bid and is under construction.
-It is designed to take advantage of recent system expansions to re-route to a full gravity system, eliminating a troublesome pump station.
-The construction bids came in below budget.
-The cost will be divided among affected unit owners propor-tioned by their Grand List Value.
+- A project at Rollingwood, went through the approval process, was put out to bid and completed in 2018.
+It takes advantage of recent system expansions to re-route to a full gravity system, eliminating a troublesome pump station.
+The project came in below budget.
+The cost is divided among affected unit owners proportioned by their Grand List Value.
 BAN funds are in use to support the construction.

 - The North Pump Station, at the New Milford town line, and the station behind 777 Federal Road were both running at 50% capacity for normal operations during working hours as seen by the on-line data capture system.
 With growth planned from several new condo and apartment projects in the Four Corners area, these two stations were upgraded with state-of-the-art controls and pumps of greater capacity.
 These projects were commissioned 2017 and funded as capital improvements by the Federal Road North District users current and future.

-Actually, there are no new infrastructure sewer projects on the drawing board for the first time on a decade.
-There are initiatives in place to study the viability of sewering 1950-era homes along the Still River on Dean and Pocono Roads.
+Actually, there are no new infrastructure sewer projects on the drawing board for the first time in a decade.
+However, there are initiatives in place to study the viability of sewering 1950-era homes along the Still River on Dean and Pocono Roads.
 There are also plans to conduct initial engineering studies to provide sanitary sewer services to homes in the Candlewood Lake area.
-Both feed Lake Lillinonah suffering distress from upstream nutrient flow.
+Both Candlewood Lane and the Still River feed Lake Lillinonah which is suffering distress from upstream nutrient flow.
 These studies are subject to a 55% Clean Water Fund grant from the CT DEEP.

 The WPCA Enterprise